 - Meanwhile preheat the oven to 350 degrees Fahrenheit.

 - When doubled, bake the loaves in the preheated oven for 45 minutes.
-The loaves will be golden and sound hollow when tapped with a knuckle when done.
+The loaves will be golden brown and sound hollow when tapped with a knuckle when done.

 - Remove from bread pans immediately to cool on wire racks.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 108Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 5mgSodium: 255mgCarbohydrates: 19gFiber: 1gSugar: 2gProtein: 3g